 One of Singapore’s liveliest and most colorful neighborhoods, Chinatown provides a sensory feast.
 Its narrow streets are lined with historic shophouses, temples, teahouses, and herbal pharmacies, plus there’s a traditional wet market, a bustling night market, and plenty of street food.
 Visiting Chinatown on a walking tour makes navigating the maze-like streets easier, and local guides offer insight into Chinese culture, heritage, and traditions, and point out the best places to eat and shop.

 This evening tour includes a ride on a traditional trishaw, time to shop at the Night Market, and a bum boat cruise along the Singapore River.
 A Chinese-style dinner is also included for a complete experience.

-A visit to Chinatown and Thian Hock Keng Temple is included in this private tour with transportation, alongside other Singapore attractions, including Little India, Singapore Botanic Garden, and Marina Bay.
+This private tour with transportation includes a visit to Chinatown and Thian Hock Keng Temple.
+It also goes to other Singapore attractions, including: Little India, Singapore Botanic Garden, and Marina Bay.